maximgurin/verifica/README.md

 ### Action

-Action that Subject attempts to perform on a protected Resource.
+Action that Subject can perform on a protected Resource.
 Represented as a Symbol in code, it could be traditional `:read`, `:write`, `:delete` or more domain specific `:comment`, `:publish`, etc.

 ### Security Identifier